notmehul/coursera/Golang Specialization/README.md

 # Week 1 - Getting Started with Go

+#### About Go:

-    - efficient as C
+* efficient as C
-    - sharing
+* sharing
-    - runs fast
+* runs fast
-    - garbage collection
+* garbage collection
-    - simpler objects
+* simpler objects
-    - essentially OOP; there is a concept of object
+* essentially OOP (there is a concept of object)
-    - object is simplified => makes it faster/simple to use
+* object is simplified => makes it faster/simple to use
-    - concurrency is efficient
+* concurrency is efficient
-    - machine, assembly, high-level language
+* machine, assembly, high-level language
-    - machine language is executed on CPU; very simple add, mul...
+* machine language is executed on CPU; very simple add, mul...
-    - assembly - almost machine language but is human readable
+* assembly like: almost machine language but is human readable
-    - compiled language with some features of interpreted languages, like Garbage Collection
+* compiled language with some features of interpreted languages, like Garbage Collection

-    - weakly OOP
+* weakly OOP:
-    go does not use term “class” but “struct”s (containing data) with associated methods no inheritance, no generics, no constructors
+    * go does not use term “class” but “struct”s (containing data) with associated methods

-    advantages of Go: its implementation of concurrency Moore’s Law not applies anymore: number of transistors is not increasing over time for temperature/power constraints;
-    number of cores is increasing
+    * no inheritance, no generics, no constructors
+* its implementation of concurrency

+#### Hierarchy

 Go recommends directory hierarchy: common organization is good for sharing;
-    src, pkg (libraries), bin
+* src, pkg (libraries), bin
-    one workspace for many directories
+* one workspace for many directories

 GOPATH: workspace directory; defined during installation
-    package: group of related source files; can be imported by other packages;first line in source file names the package
+package: group of related source files; can be imported by other packages. first line in source file names the package

 file1.go: